 This summer, 307 kids, from ages baby-to-teen, logged more than 2,000 hours of reading.
 Evans adds, “All of this summer’s numbers are super impressive and I am so proud of the readers.
-More than a third of the children logged ten or more hours of reading!”
+Nearly a third of the children logged ten or more hours of reading!”

 Weekly summer events included Monday afternoon movies, Wednesday evening teen nights, and weekly space-themed storytimes.
 Special presenters included a magician, a professional storyteller, crafters, and several interactive food presentations.
 Families learned about echo-location with an educational presentation that included live bats.

 Deanna Evans led a hands-on class making galaxy slime.
 Kids learned how to make layered trifle dessert with Library staffer Betsy Eidem.

 Children used the new Think Tank to build with LEGO, create origiami, and use Boxer Bot remote-controlled mini robots.
 Evans adds, “The younger kids love the interactive MagixBox floor.
 We have a new activity set, to teach coding, and the remote control Boxer Bot was also a hit.”